antoniobrandaodesign/ab_boilerplate/README.md

 ### gulp browserSync
 Generates URLs to serve the website locally and in the local network - syncs data and interaction

+### gulp ftp
+Upload production build to FTP.
+Entering hostname in gulp task is necessary.
+Username and Password will be prompted in the console

 ### gulp build_dev
 - Creates a DEVELOPMENT "build" using the following tasks: stylus_all, jade_all, js, images